aeblik/apple_classification/README.md

 Ensure your directory structure aligns with the expected process outlined in the `process_pcds_and_extract_features` function in the **`utils_FE`** module.
 This is critical for proper feature extraction and visualization.

 ### Dependencies
 All required Python libraries are listed in the `requirements.txt` file.
+It is crucial to use numpy version 1.24.0, to be compatible with open3d, yet it can lead to some bugs when using seaborn.
 Please install them using:

 ```bash
 pip install -r requirements.txt